-1. Early Placement (EP) students are subject to all Policies and Procedures as well as Academic Regulations and Standards of Montgomery College.
+1. Dual Enrollment (DE) students are subject to all Policies and Procedures as well as Academic Regulations and Standards of Montgomery College.

 2. The College reserves the right to make the final decision on admission.
 Final decisions will rest with the Chief Enrollment Services and Financial Aid Officer or designee in accordance with the policy, guidelines, and procedures for admissions.

-3. EP students are eligible to take most college level courses for which they qualify.
-EP Students must meet the prerequisite requirement and assessment level(s) for each enrolled credit-bearing course.
-EP students may not enroll in developmental courses or courses that combine developmental and college level work.
-EP students must test beyond Pathways (53+ ACCU Reading) to be eligible to take any college courses.
+3. DE students are eligible to take most college level courses for which they qualify.
+DE Students must meet the prerequisite requirement and assessment level(s) for each enrolled credit-bearing course.
+DE students may not enroll in developmental courses or courses that combine developmental and college level work.
+DE students must test above the WD&CE Bridge program level (53+ ACCU Reading) to be eligible to take any college courses.

-4. Early placement students may enroll in two (2) courses or up to seven (7) credits each term, during fall and spring semesters and one (1) course during each summer session.
+4. Dual Enrollment students may enroll in two (2) courses or up to seven (7) credits each term, during fall, winter and spring semesters and up to two (2) courses during each summer session.

-7. All Early Placement students seeking any accommodations for assessment testing or a college course must be registered through MC’s Disability Support Services.
+7. All Dual Enrollment students seeking any accommodations for assessment testing or a college course must be registered through MC’s Disability Support Services.
 Documentation should be submitted at least six (6) weeks prior to testing and/or the start of the semester in order to ensure timely services.